Back to BlogEducation

 The Bottom Line

 Polygraph examination is a professional discipline with established standards, not the dramatic interrogation tool portrayed in entertainment.
 If you're facing a polygraph examination, forget what you've seen in movies.
 Focus on being well-rested, honest, and cooperative with the examiner.
-That's the real "secret" to a successful examination.

 Questions About Polygraph Examinations?